m-jahn/R-notebook-crispri-lib/README.md

 but are not further developed or maintained.

-The pipelines and their documentation collected here therefore come with no warranty regarding stability or executability in future R versions.
+The pipelines and their documentation collected here therefore come with no warranty regarding stability or runability in future R versions.
 However, all care was taken to guarantee scientific accuracy and adhere to good scientific practice in terms of statistics, reproducibility and code documentation.
 Please report any errors by filing a github issue.